mono/website/docs/compiling-mono/windows/index.md

 Building Mono From a Git Source Code Checkout
 ---------------------------------------------

-To build Mono from a Git Source Code checkout, you will want to have the official Mono installed on the system and in you PATH, as the build requires a working C# compiler to run.
+To build Mono from a Git Source Code checkout, you will want to have the official Mono installed on the system and in your PATH, as the build requires a working C# compiler to run.

 On Windows, you should set the following Git setting to avoid issues with line endings: `git config --global core.autocrlf input`